 My most favorite part of our excursion happened in what I perceive to be quite an organic way.
 We were under the canopy singing along to 80’s tines, when a song was chosen, entitled

-There we were , 5 of us, in a ski boat in the middle of the lake, some huddled under towels, as there was a chill in the air because of the teardrops of rain that pelted down from the now darkened skies.
+There we were , 5 of us in a ski boat in the middle of the lake, some huddled under towels, as there was a chill in the air because of the teardrops of rain that pelted down from the now darkened skies.
 We blared out this song, and sang it out until it felt like our lungs would burst .
 There is promise in this song.
 There is hope and the destiny of heaven .
 It is powerful .
 Tears flowed from us girls, and we held hands, and jointly comforted one another amidst our singing.
-Pete stood out back n the rain, eyes lifted to the skies, face pelted by water, and sung the song out.
+Pete stood out back in the rain, eyes lifted to the skies, face pelted by water, and sung the song full out.

 It was a spontaneous act of worship .
-My Dad would have loved the impromptu hymn sing that occurred, the 80’s sing -a-long, well… not quite as much .
+My Dad would have loved the impromptu hymn sing that occurred, the 80’s sing -a-long, well, not quite as much .

-Friendships that have been forged and implanted years ago, that have suffered marriage challenges, financial burdens, loss of children, divorce, mental health difficulties, drug addiction… and the list goes on…
+Friendships that have been forged and implanted years ago, some that have suffered marriage challenges, financial burdens, loss of children, divorce, mental health difficulties, drug addiction… and the list goes on…

 But… the hope of glory spurns us on and binds us to one another in a glorious bond of sister and brotherhood that has lasting and eternal implications.

 ” Friends are friends forever if the Lord is the Lord of them.”